programmablewealth/gotchi-shooter-contracts/README.md

 A Game Profile must have a unique nick name, and there is a maximum of one that can be held per account.

-XP dropped to a player's account on-chain, as a reward for completing gameplay.
+XP is dropped to a player's Game Profile on-chain, as a reward for completing gameplay.

 The mechanism for this is still under development but will likely involve off-chain storage of matches completed by the player that is batch dropped on-chain by an XP manager contract that has the access to update the player's XP on-chain.